rnwood/smtp4dev/README.md

 smtp4dev - the mail server for development

 A dummy SMTP server for Windows, Linux, Mac OS-X (and maybe elsewhere where .NET Core is available).
 This repository hosts the development of v3 which will have a re-written web UI so that it can be shared amongst members of a team (the most requested feature in v2).
-For the stable smtp4dev version 2 (Windows only desktop app) please see [https://github.com/rnwood/smtp4dev/releases/tag/v2.0.10] and the v2.0 branch.
+The version hosted on this repo is in heavy development. **Grab the [stable(r) v2 version] (a Windows only desktop app) (https://github.com/rnwood/smtp4dev/releases/tag/v2.0.10) if you want something feature complete which you can just double click on and use.**

 *If you find smtp4dev useful, please consider supporting further development by making a donation:*